 SCAD is responsible for producing a number of recurrent publications on the work and practice of the Security Council, including: the Annual Report of the Security Council to the General Assembly; Resolutions and Decisions of the Security Council; and the Repertoire of the Practice of the Security Council.
 The Division maintains several websites covering the work of the Security Council.

 In addition to the five permanent members of the Council, the General Assembly elects ten non-permanent members (five every year), for two year terms.
-To enable permanent and outgoing members to share their experience with incoming Council members, SCAD assists the Finnish Government and UNITAR in conducting two annual workshops on the evolving practice, procedure and working methods of the Council and its subsidiary organs entitled “Hitting the Ground Running" and the "UNITAR Orientation briefing", respectively.
+SCAD conducts induction sessions to familiarize incoming Security Council members with the practices and working methods of the Council and to outline SCAD’s role in assisting the Council and its subsidiary organs.
+In addition, to enable permanent and outgoing members to share their experience with incoming Council members, SCAD assists the Finnish Government in conducting an annual workshop on the evolving practice, procedure and working methods of the Council and its subsidiary organs entitled “Hitting the Ground Running”.

 The work of the Security Council Affairs Division was profiled in the Summer/Fall 2008 edition of Politically Speaking, the Bulletin of the Department of Political Affairs.
 Furthermore, the online Politically Speaking article “Sanctions: Prevention, not punishment” from March 2015 takes an in-depth look at the workings of UN sanctions.